 The Torrey Botanical Society supports student training with an annual award of $1,000.
-Undergraduate and graduate students in botany who are members of the Society are eligible to apply for this award.
+Undergraduate and graduate students of plant science who are members of the Society are eligible to apply for this award.
 The award must be used to help pay the cost of taking courses at a biological field station.
 Applications will be judged by a committee of the Council of the Society, and recipients will be announced before 1 April each year.

 Proposals must include 1) title page with proposal title, applicant’s name, address, and e-mail address; 2) brief description of the field course(s) to be taken (one paragraph); 3) brief discussion of the reasons for taking the course(s) (no more than three paragraphs); 4) a current C.V.; and 5) a letter from the major professor detailing the current status of the applicant and the potential benefits of the course(s) to the applicant.
 The proposals should be written using Times New Roman font, 12-point, with pages having 1-inch top and bottom margins, and 1.25-inch side margins.
-All applications must be sent electronically by the applicant to the Chair of the Grants and Awards Committee.
-Submit applications as pdf files only, with the applicant’s surname first in file name (e.g. Name_proposalTrainingFellwshp.pdf, Name_letterTrainingFellwshp.pdf).
-Deadline for applications is 31 December of the year preceding the course.
+The deadline for applications is 15 January each year.
+Please send all inquiries to email@example.com.

 By the end of the calendar year of support, a non-solicited report of one paragraph should be sent by the award recipient to the Chair of the Grants and Awards Committee.
 Recipients of training fellowships should consider publishing results of future research in the Journal of the Torrey Botanical Society.

-2013.
-Mr. Elliot Gardner of Northwestern University to attend the Tropical Botany course in southern Florida at National Tropical Botanical Garden, Fairchild Tropical Botanic Garden, and Montgomery Botanical Center ($1000).
+Elliot Gardner of Northwestern University to attend the Tropical Botany course in southern Florida at National Tropical Botanical Garden, Fairchild Tropical Botanic Garden, and Montgomery Botanical Center ($1,000).

-2012.
-Mr. Julián Aguirre-Santoro of City University of New York and The New York Botanical Garden to attend Bodega Applied Phylogenetics Workshop at the Bodega Marine Laboratory in California ($1000).
+Julián Aguirre-Santoro of City University of New York and The New York Botanical Garden to attend Bodega Applied Phylogenetics Workshop at the Bodega Marine Laboratory in California ($1,000).